HOW BANKRUPTCIES WORK

 Chapter 11 Bankruptcy:

 The McMillan Law Group no longer handles corporate or personal Chapter 11 cases.
 That said, you can still get a free consultation with regard to your situation and we can assist you by guiding you to the right professional who can assist you.
-As above, having represented hundreds of Debtors, Creditors and Trustees, we know the legitimate players in the market and can help guide you to the right attorney for your particular needs.
+As above, having represented hundreds of Debtors, Creditors and Trustees, we know the legitimate players in the market and can help guide you to the right bankruptcy lawyer in San Diego for your particular needs.